James Outman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in the league.
+- The Giants pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Giants have the 13th-ranked team ERA across all league pitching staffs (4.15).
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.15).

-- Giants pitchers combine to rank 20th in baseball in home runs allowed (13 total, 1.4 per game).
+- The Giants rank 19th in baseball in home runs surrendered (13 total, 1.4 per game).

-- Webb (0-2) takes the mound for the Giants to make his third start of the season.
+- Wood (0-0) pitches for the Giants to make his second start of the season.

-- His last appearance came on Wednesday against the Chicago White Sox, when the right-hander went five innings, surrendering four earned runs while allowing nine hits.
+- The lefty last appeared on Thursday against the Chicago White Sox, when he tossed three innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.